 How to Create a Compelling WordPress Post Table for Your Blog

 If you run a successful WordPress blog – or are planning on building one – chances are you post a lot of content.
-While dedicated readers may check out every new article as soon as it’s live, you’ll want a way to draw everyone else’s attention to the posts you most want them to see.
+While dedicated readers may check out every new article as soon as it’s live, you’ll want a way to draw everyone’s attention to the posts you want them to see.

 In this guide, we’ll explain exactly what a WordPress posts table is and what you can do with it.
 Then we’ll show you how to set one up easily, using the Posts Table Pro plugin.
 Let’s get right to it!

 What a WordPress post table is (and why it’s so useful)

 Most blogs rely on search fields and sidebar menus to help readers find the posts they’re looking for.
 These features are a good start, of course.
 However, they often require visitors to sort through pages of search results or complex archives.
 This isn’t a good way for readers to find information about a particular topic.

 A WordPress post table plugin provides a better way to organize and display your blog posts: